aaronmatson1/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      A token is used to provide proof that the client is authenticated with the app/service.
+The server running the service/app can issue a JWT as the authentication token in exchange for the correct login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Set up proper authentication system, and also use secure passwords.

 - [ ] Describe how web servers work.

+      Its main purpose is to “serve” web pages it retrieves from your project code to users upon request.
+It does this by storing the code for different websites/ web apps and is connected to the internet to be shared across the world.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      PUT (or UPDATE) and DELETE HTTP request.

 ## Project Set Up